tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 Code: 0x41.

-To join a replica set, an instance must send an initial IPROTO_JOIN request to any node in the replica set:
+To join a replica set, an instance must send an initial IPROTO_JOIN request to the master instance of the replica set:

 ..  raw:: html
     :file: images/repl_join_request.svg

+.. iproto_fetch_snapshot_response_sequence_start

-The node that receives the request does the following in response:
+The instance that receives the request sends the following messages in response:

-#.
-It sends its vclock:
+1. Its vclock:

     ..  raw:: html
         :file: images/repl_join_response.svg

+2. (Optional) A sequence of requests with information required for instance initialization:

+    -   an :ref:`IPROTO_JOIN_META <box_protocol-join-meta>` request
+    -   an :ref:`IPROTO_RAFT <box_protocol-raft>` request with IPROTO_RAFT_TERM and IPROTO_RAFT_VOTE fields
+    -   an :ref:`IPROTO_RAFT_PROMOTE <internals-iproto-replication-raft_promote>` request
+    -   an :ref:`IPROTO_JOIN_SNAPSHOT <box_protocol-join-snapshot>` request

+    This step applies if the IPROTO_SERVER_VERSION specified in the request is `2.10` or later.

-#.
-It sends a number of :ref:`INSERT <box_protocol-insert>` requests (with additional LSN and ServerID).
+3. A number of :ref:`INSERT <box_protocol-insert>` requests (with additional LSN and ServerID).
-    In this way, the data is updated on the instance that sent the IPROTO_JOIN request.
+    This way, the data is updated on the instance that sent the IPROTO_JOIN request.
     The instance should not reply to these INSERT requests.

+4. The new vclock's MP_MAP in a response similar to the one above.

+.. iproto_fetch_snapshot_response_sequence_end

+5. A number of :ref:`INSERT <box_protocol-insert>`, :ref:`REPLACE <box_protocol-replace>`,
+    :ref:`UPDATE <box_protocol-update>`, :ref:`UPSERT <box_protocol-upsert>`,
+    and :ref:`DELETE <box_protocol-delete>` requests.
+This way, the instance that is joining the replica set receives data updates that happened during the join stage.

-#.
-It sends the new vclock's MP_MAP in a response similar to the one above
+6. The new vclock's MP_MAP in a response similar to the one above.
-    and closes the socket.

 ..  _internals-iproto-replication-subscribe: